Doing It Wrong

 If you’re vision of web components includes that use case, I’m happy.
 We share that vision.
 But if your vision of web components ends at that, I’m bummed.

 What if I want to build a form control that is itself made up of a few form controls?
-Like what if I wanted to make a custom element that allowed me to select a temporal range [start, end]
+Like what if I wanted to make a custom element that allowed me to select a temporal range [start, end] for that same data subsetting task?

 I’m going to code this and you’re maybe going to have the objection that I could have built this with a series of the same “thin wrapper around a form control” components that I just wrote plus a container component, and you’re right.
 It’s not that I can’t get this done with the current API, it’s that it doesn’t click with my brain.
 Anyway, a few form controls like this: